Khoak/my-tasks/README.md

 - Sorting on Username and
 Full Name

-- Display 10 users at a time with 100 uers in total
+- Display 10 users at a time with 100 users in total
 # Tech Stack

 This Project is built with React, Redux, Typescript and Tailwind CSS